FredCyberSecurity/Win11ApplockerBypass/README.md

 ## C:\Windows\CCM\Temp\ (On SCCM - Config manager managed devices)

-On config manager managed devices there is a folder: C:\Windows\CCM\Temp\ - Where the INTERACTIVE user group has read,execute and wrtie permission.
+On config manager managed devices there is a folder: C:\Windows\CCM\Temp\ - Where the INTERACTIVE user group has read,execute and write permission.

 Simply